Restaurants roll out loyalty programs because they know two things:

 Tailor the program and reward system with respect to your frequent guests, business objectives and chosen type of loyalty program.
 It’s important to ensure that the “rewards” and other promotional offers you’re giving out are of enough value to the customer, but are also cost effective relative to your overall KPIs and revenue goals.
 It’s important to set up your program such that you’re able to understand the overall effectiveness of your program, the ROI it’s generating and the overall effect the program is having on retaining and growing your customer base overall.

 Although baby boomers make up a large and lucrative group of potential patrons that shouldn’t be ignored, restaurants today should also pay attention to the preferences of Millennial and Generation Z guests, both of which have buying power of $65 billion and $143 billion respectively.
-Surveys reveal that both Millennial and Gen Z guests join loyalty programs that offer a variety of rewards that accrue quickly.
+Surveys reveal that both Millennial and Gen Z guests join loyalty programs that offer a variety of rewards that accrue quickly, according to Software Advice, offer a variety of rewards that accrue quickly.
 They sign up for rewards that are based on their purchase history and offer higher discounts and better value.
 They also prefer automated rewards signup and redemption via their smart devices, prepaid debit and gift cards.

 - Advertise and Incentivize Signups